segovia94/frontend-starter/sass/README.md

 .l-container {}
 ```

+## 6. Vendor

+The `vendor` directory can be used to add third party libraries that have not already been added via Bower.
+It is preferable to use Bower if at all possible.
+This should just be pure CSS and not include Sass files.

+CSS in this directory will be compiled with bower components into a **/dist/vendor.css** file.

 ## Files
 **_variables.scss** contains all the site SASS variables which will be used by components, mixins, and anything else which needs values abstracted for site-wide use.